openblox/api-documentation/class/Instance.md

 This method is used to find the first child of the instance with the given name.
 If {{%var%}}recursive{{%/var%}} is specified and true, this method will search all descendants of the instance.

+{{% method Instance FindFirstChildOfClass "string className" "bool recursive = false" %}}

+This method is used to find the first child of the instance of a given class.
+If {{%var%}}recursive{{%/var%}} is specified and true, this method will search all descendants of the instance.

 {{% method "Instance[]" GetChildren %}}

 This method returns all children of the instance in an array.